Policy 567: Students with Advance Directives or Consent to Treatment

 “Cardiopulmonary resuscitation” or “CPR” means measures to restore cardiac function and/or support ventilation in the event of cardiac or respiratory arrest.

-“Emergency medical services personnel” means the personnel of a service engaged in providing initial emergency medical assistance, including, but not limited to, first responders, emergency medical technicians, advanced emergency medical technicians, and paramedics.
+“Emergency medical services personnel” means personnel engaged in providing initial emergency medical assistance, including, but not limited to, first responders, emergency medical technicians, and paramedics.

-“Physician orders for scope of treatment (POST) form” means a standardized form containing orders by a physician that states a person’s treatment wishes.
+“Physician orders for scope of treatment (POST) form” means a form that satisfies the requirements of Idaho Code §39-4512A.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦